alexvmt/farm_plot_detection/README.md

 ![Sample Region Sioma Monthly Composite](visualizations/sample_region_sioma_monthly_composite.png 'Sample Region Sioma Monthly Composite')

-It is evident that the area is subject to significant variations throughout the seasons of year.
+It is evident that the area is subject to significant variations throughout the seasons of a given year.
 February seems to be rather clouldy.
 March seems to be somewhat cloudy.
 July to November seem to be rather dry and barely vegetated.